- QUERY and IMPORTRANGE Syntax

 How to Use QUERY with IMPORTRANGE?

 Now that you know the syntax for these functions, it’s time to learn how to use them together.
 Below, you have step-by-step instructions on how to combine the QUERY and IMPORTRANGE formulas to query data in another spreadsheet.
+However, there are limitations to using IMPORTRANGE, such as the complexity of formulas, file and size limits, loss of formatting, slower processing time, and privacy concerns.
+Fortunately, there is an alternative that allows you to save time and avoid these limitations: Sheetgo.

 The example below is based on two files.
 The source file contains data on sales for all agents and products.
 The destination file is where I want to import and analyze data based on specific conditions.